BeaconBrigade/shrimp-shanties/README.md

 ## Installing Dependencies and Setting up Virtual Environment

+Ensure you have Python 3.12.4 installed or later versions.
 Run the following commands from within the directory installed through git or zip.

 ```bash